Dispersion relation of a polaron in the Yang-Gaudin Bose gas: Introduction

 At low momenta, the dispersion relation of a polaron in a one-dimensional Bose liquid is quadratic \cite{fuchs_spin_2005,zvonarev_edge_2009,matveev_spectral_2008,kamenev_dynamics_2009,lamacraft_dispersion_2009,schecter_critical_2012,Note1}.
 Since the lowest excitations of the liquid are phonons with linear dispersion, it is energetically more favorable for the system to host an excited polaron than a phonon.
 This picture is valid beyond the small-momentum regime as the polaron dispersion lies below the type-II excitation branch \cite{zvonarev_edge_2009}.
 Thus the polaron branch is the lowest excitation mode in the system.
-In the thermodynamic limit, the polaron dispersion is a periodic function, $\mathcal{E}(p)=\mathcal{E}(p+2\pi\hbar n)$, where $p$ is the polaron momentum, while $n$ is the density of the liquid \cite{kamenev_dynamics_2009,lamacraft_dispersion_2009,schecter_critical_2012}.
-This property will be discussed later in the text, as well as the reflection property of the dispersion around the momentum $\pi\hbar n$, which is $\mathcal{E}(\pi\hbar n+q)=\mathcal{E}(\pi\hbar n-q)$.
+In the thermodynamic limit, the polaron dispersion is a periodic function, $\mathcal{E}(p)=\mathcal{E}(p+2\pi\hbar n)$, where $p$ is the polaron momentum, and $n$ is the density of the liquid \cite{kamenev_dynamics_2009,lamacraft_dispersion_2009,schecter_critical_2012}.
+This property is discussed later in the text, as well as the reflection property of the dispersion around the momentum $\pi\hbar n$, which is $\mathcal{E}(\pi\hbar n+q)=\mathcal{E}(\pi\hbar n-q)$.
 The two properties enable us to study the polaron dispersion in the limited region $0< p\le \pi\hbar n$, since they automatically determine the dispersion at other momenta.

 In the reminder of the paper, in Sec.~\ref{sec1} we introduce the Yang-Gaudin Hamiltonian for the Bose gas and briefly review its Bethe ansatz solution relevant for a single polaron.
 We discuss the limit corresponding to the Lieb-Liniger model as well as the parametric form of the polaron dispersion branch, showing some of its general properties.
-Section~\ref{sec3} contains a study of the dispersion at weak interaction and Sec.~\ref{sec4} at strong one, without limitation on the momenta.
-We found an ansatz in terms of a series that describes the dispersion at strong interaction, which appears to be asymptotically exact, and calculated the leading terms.
-In Sec.~\ref{sec5} is discussed an elementary calculation of the polaron dispersion at weak interaction and low momenta.
-In Appendix~\ref{appendixnum} is presented an efficient, highly-precise numerical procedure to calculate the polaron dispersion, which is used to produce the plots.
+Section~\ref{sec3} contains a study of the dispersion at weak interaction and Sec.~\ref{sec4} contains a study of the dispersion at strong interaction, without limitation on the momenta.
+We found an ansatz in terms of a series that describes the dispersion at strong interaction, which appears to be asymptotically exact, and we calculated the leading-order terms.
+In Sec.~\ref{sec5} an elementary calculation of the polaron dispersion at weak interaction and low momenta is discussed.
+In the Appendix, we present an efficient, highly-precise numerical procedure to calculate the polaron dispersion, which is used to produce the plots.